Sienci-Labs/Resources/gsender/gs-installation.md

 These are needed when performing ‘sudo’ super user access, a type of administrator access needed to alter system-specific things.
 Once you’re set up with your Pi we recommend creating a new user account with different credentials as a security precaution, especially if you’re running gSender in remote mode or connecting your Pi to the internet.
 If these credentials don’t work for you then either check with your manufacturer or congratulations you’ve already created your own account and changed the default password ;)

 To change the default pi user password.
-It's just menu -&gt; Preferences -&gt; Raspberry Pi Configuration and then the "Change Password" option
+It's just menu ➜ Preferences ➜ Raspberry Pi Configuration and then the "Change Password" option

 ![](/_images/_gsender/_install/gs_in_ras-pi-credentials.png){.aligncenter .size-medium}